Rappsilber-Laboratory/xiRT/README.md

 3) another YAML file to configure the general training / prediction behaviour, called setup-config

-Probed configs are either available via github or up-to-date configs can be generated from the xirt package itself.
+Probed configs are either available via github or up-to-date configs can be generated from the xiRT package itself.
 To generate documented example configs, run the following commands and adapt the configs to your needs.

 > xirt -p learning_params.yaml